Thin polytopes: Lattice polytopes with vanishing local $h^*$-polynomial: Definition, basic properties and examples of thin polytopes

 \begin{rmk} In \cite{GKZ94} {\em thin triangulations} were intensively studied.
 Recently, this notion has also been investigated by \cite{Thintriangulations} where it was completely characterized up to dimension $3$.
 As Stanley observed at the end of Section~7 in \cite{Stanley1992Subdivisions}, a thin triangulation may be defined by the vanishing of its local $h$-polynomial.
 Now, it follows from Proposition~\ref{prop:decomp} that {\em all} lattice triangulations of thin polytopes are thin.
 This seems to be a quite strong combinatorial obstruction worth of further study. \end{rmk}

 \begin{rmk} By Corollary~\ref{cor:lattice}, a thin polytope stays thin if the lattice is coarsened.
 We do not know of a purely combinatorial proof of this fact. \end{rmk}

+\begin{rmk} If a lattice polytope is contained in a thin polytope but not in its boundary, then it is also thin.
+This non-trivial fact follows from Corollary~\ref{cor:mono}. \end{rmk}

-\begin{rmk} Let us note that thin simplices turn up in \cite{unimodal} when studying conditions for IDP polytopes to have an unimodal $h^*$-polynomial.
-In particular, it is asked whether every IDP lattice polytope has a regular triangulation into lattice simplices that have vanishing or monomial $l^*$-polynomial. \end{rmk}
+\begin{rmk} Let us note that thin simplices turn up in \cite{unimodal} when studying conditions for unimodality of (local) $h^*$-polynomials in the context of box unimodal triangulations mentioned before Corollary~\ref{cor:unimodcoeffs}.
+Here, let us recall the following observation: if $P$ admits a regular triangulation $\Delta$ such that every non-empty face of $\Delta$ is thin, then its local $h^*$-polynomial equals the local $h$-polynomial of $\Delta$ and its $h^*$-polynomial equals the $h$-polynomial of $\Delta$, see Proposition~\ref{prop:decomp} and Theorem~\ref{thm:bm}.
+Now, in \cite{unimodal} it is asked whether every IDP lattice polytope has a regular triangulation into lattice simplices that have vanishing or monomial $\ell^*$-polynomial.
+The motivation was that the existence of a box unimodal triangulation of an IDP reflexive polytope implies unimodality of its $h^*$-polynomial.
+While the previous question is still open, a proof of the latter result using completely different methods was recently announced in \cite{Karim}. \end{rmk}